ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-yaml-mediatypes.md

 If multiple nodes would match a fragment identifier, the first such match is selected.

-A fragment identifier is not guaranteed to reference an existing node.
-Therefore, applications SHOULD define how an unresolved alias node ought to be handled.

 Users concerned with interoperability of fragment identifiers: